 In medieval physiology, temperament is any of the four conditions of body and mind: the sanguine, phlegmatic, choleric (or bilious), and melancholic, each of them attributed to an excess of one of the four corresponding humors (body liquids).
-It is one's customary frame of mind or natural disposition, nature that is excitable, moody, capricious, volatile, etc. Sanguine (from sangui- - blood), having the warm passionate, cheerful temperament and the healthy, ruddy complexion of one in whom the blood is the predominant humor of the four.
+It is one's customary frame of mind or natural disposition, nature that is excitable, moody, capricious, volatile, etc. Sanguine (from "sangui" - "blood"), having the warm passionate, cheerful temperament and the healthy, ruddy complexion of one in whom the blood is the predominant humour of the four.
 The person is usually heavy, cheerful, confident, red-faced, jolly, generous, self-indulgent optimistic and hopeful sort of person.

-Melancholy - black bile in medieval physiology considered to be one of the four humors to come from the spleen or kidney, and to cause gloominess, irritability or depression.
+Melancholy - black bile in medieval physiology is considered to be one of the four humours to come from the spleen or kidney, and to cause gloominess, irritability or depression.
 Melancholy is a gloomy, pessimistic, quiet and brooding person.

-Choleric is having choler as the predominant humor, hence of bilious temperament.
-In medieval times choler (bile) was considered one of the four humors of the body and the source of anger and irritability.
+Choleric is having choler as the predominant humour, hence of bilious temperament.
+In medieval times, choler (bile) was considered one of the body's four humours and the source of anger and irritability.
 Choleric is a quick-tempered, excitable, aggressive and energetic person, usually thin and wiry.

 Phlegmatic - a slow, lethargic, apathetic, hard to rouse to action, sluggish, dull kind of person.
-Phlegm is a fluid, clammy humor of the body which was believed to cause sluggishness or dullness.
+Phlegm is a fluid, clammy body humour that was believed to cause sluggishness or dullness.